elastic/connectors/CONTRIBUTE.rst

         async def get_docs(self):
             """Returns an iterator on all documents present in the backend

+            Each document is a tuple with:
+            - a mapping with the data to index
+            - a coroutine to download extra data (attachments)

-            Each document is a mapping with at least an `id` field and optionally a `timestamp` field in ISO 8601 UTC
+            The mapping should have least an `id` field and optionally a `timestamp` field in ISO 8601 UTC

+            The coroutine is called if the document needs to be synced and has attachements.
+It need to return a mapping to index.

+            It has two arguments: doit and timestamp If doit is False, it should return None immediatly.
+            If timestamp is provided, it should be used in the mapping.

+            Example:

+               async def get_file(doit=True, timestamp=None):
+                   if not doit:
+                       return
+                   return {'TEXT': 'DATA', 'timestamp': timestamp,
+                           'id': 'doc-id'}
             """
             raise NotImplementedError